-The central server was a Linux box and the clients comprised of a Windows 2016 server and a further Linux instance.
+The central server is a Linux box and the clients are comprised of a Windows 2016 server and a further Linux instance.

-Before Ansible can execute commands on remotely, it needs to be able to connect to them using ssh without password.
-Once that is set up then Ansible can run the relevant scripts (can use -ask-pass option in Ansible but then password needs to be stored so can be added as a variable)
+Before Ansible can execute commands on these clients remotely, it needs to be able to connect to them using ssh without a password.
+Once that is set up then Ansible can run the relevant scripts.
+There is a -ask-pass option in Ansible but that requires a password to be stored and it added as a variable to the scripts.

 Create Ansible logins for the Linux devices